 This simple piece of dialogue plays to Jesse’s inability to control his bodily desires.
 A scene that is further emphasised later in the film by Jesse’s night terrors merging with phallic imagery of erect objects melting and dripping in his room.
 Symbolising that Jesse’s dreams are both sexual and scary in equal measure.
 His sexual needs clashing with the social constraints surrounding him.

 While A Nightmare on Elm Street 2 is to be commended for its integration of LGBTQ coming of age themes.
 There is a much darker side to the overarching narrative.
-One based in 80s perceptions of gay men as predators of the young and confused.
-While women are the potential rescuers of men who could turn to the dark side of homosexuality.
+One based on the 80s perception of gay men as predators of the young and confused.
+While women remain the potential rescuers of men who could be turned to the dark side of homosexuality.

 The older men surrounding Jesse are clearly defined as predatory.
 Both the sports coach and Freddy Kruger only interested in using Jesse for their own gratification.
 A theme that plays to the dangerous social commentary of men being able to convert teenage boys to homosexuality.

-Whether or not these themes were purposefully written as a commentary on the perception of gay men and homosexuality in 80’s America can be debated.
-However they do play to a theme of 1980’s gay panic.
+Whether or not these themes were purposefully written as a commentary on the perception of gay men and homosexuality in 80s America is debatable.
+However, they do interface with the issue of the 1980’s gay panic.
 The effects of the HIV/AIDS epidemic threading through public views on the danger of homosexuality, particularly in men.
 The ideas of heterosexuality being the ‘norm’ dovetailing with an attitude that gay lifestyle and culture was dangerous to young people.

 And that brings us the darkest undertones of A Nightmare on Elm Street 2.
 The notion that a child molester would pick a teenage boy who is gay to continue his work.
-Again this is open to debate, but does play to dangerous social perceptions of gay men as potential abusers in 80s society.
-Pedophilia interfacing with homosexuality is public consciousness, creating a dangerous and destructive alignment of the public justification for homophobia.
+Again this is open to debate but does play too dangerous social perceptions of gay men as potential abusers in 80s society.
+Paedophilia interfacing with homosexuality is public consciousness, creating a dangerous and destructive alignment for the public justification of homophobia.
 One that the film unconsciously or even more dangerously, consciously condones.

-A Nightmare on Elm Street 2 provides us with all will a fascinating snap shot of mid 80’s homophobia, LGBTQ acceptance and isolation.
-A film that bravely incorporated gay themes into mainstream horror, while itself fearing the themes it covered.
-The darkness of oppression, and confusion of self discovery circling a film that knowingly or unknowingly provided more social commentary than it did horror.
+Ultimately A Nightmare on Elm Street 2 provides us with a fascinating snapshot of mid 80’s homophobia, LGBTQ acceptance and isolation.
+In a film that bravely incorporated gay themes into mainstream horror, while itself fearing the themes it covered.
+The darkness of oppression, and confusion of self-discovery circling a film that knowingly or unknowingly provided more social commentary than it did horror.

 Many will watch A Nightmare on Elm Street 2 and pick up on the subverted horror themes inherent in the film, from its fascination with the male body over the female one.
-To the homoerotic male relationships and the sweat drenched pecks and abs.
-But this is a film that goes much deeper than what’s on show, providing one of the most interesting gay, yet non LGBTQ genre films ever made.
+To the homoerotic male relationships and the sweat-drenched pecks and abs.
+But this is a film that goes much deeper than what’s on show, providing one of the most interesting non-LGBTQ genre films ever made.
 One that grows and changes with every viewing, baffling, exciting and engaging new viewers in each year that goes by.
-A film that never intended to become a LGBTQ classic, now firmly a part of gay film history.
+A film that never intended to become an LGBTQ classic, now a firm part of gay film history.